Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Introduction

-Consequently, multi-leader replication is mostly seen in eventually consistent data stores, such as DynamoDB~\cite{awsdynamo2012}, Cassandra~\cite{lakshmanCassandraDecentralizedStructured2010a}, ScyllaDB~\cite{SycallaDB}, Redis~\cite{ActiveActiveGeodistributedRedis}, Riak~\cite{Riak}, and Anna~\cite{wuAnnaKVSAny2021b}.
-However, this relaxation of consistency guarantees means that full ACID transactions are no longer supported.
+Consequently, multi-leader replication is mostly seen in eventually consistent data stores, such as DynamoDB~\cite{awsdynamo2012}, Cassandra~\cite{lakshmanCassandraDecentralizedStructured2010a}, ScyllaDB~\cite{SycallaDB}, Redis~\cite{ActiveActiveGeodistributedRedis}, Riak~\cite{Riak}, and Anna~\cite{wuAnnaKVSAny2021b}, because weaker consistency requires less coordination~\cite{bailisHAT2013}.
+However, the relaxation of consistency guarantees means that full ACID transactions are no longer supported.
 As a result, developers must carefully reason about application correctness in the presence of stale or inconsistent reads.

 To address these challenges, we present \scmacro{}, a novel distributed concurrency control protocol designed to deliver \textit{high-performance} and \textit{scalable} transactions that guarantee \textit{serializable isolation} and \textit{crash-fault tolerance} within a \textit{multi-leader} architecture. \scmacro{} is a unified protocol that combines fault-tolerant replication and concurrency control.
 The strong consistency and multi-leader replication also guarantee atomic commitment of transactions without requiring 2-Phase Commit (2PC).
-Our key design innovations are as follows.

-We first introduce a novel batch-based asynchronous replication protocol designed to achieve high scalability under high network latency.
-In our approach, replicas continuously deliver transactions in batches and establish a write-quorum.
+The key design features of \scmacro{} are as follows.
+We first introduce a novel batch-based asynchronous replication protocol designed to achieve scalability under high network latency.
+In our approach, replicas continuously deliver transactions in batches and establish a write quorum.
 Decoupled from this data path, a coordinator periodically invokes a Raft-based~\cite{diegoRaft2014} consensus process to confirm \textit{the indices} of the batches to commit.
 The separation of consensus agreement from bulk data replication significantly enhances system throughput.